rushikesh408/Test/README.md

+Create a professional PowerPoint presentation titled:

+**Power Automate 101**

+Subtitle:
+**Automate repetitive work.
+Connect systems.
+Build smarter business processes.**

+Audience: Four team members who are complete beginners to Microsoft Power Automate, Power Apps, SharePoint, and Dataverse.

+Session length: **50 minutes**

+The purpose of this presentation is to give beginners a high-level understanding of Power Automate, the business problems it solves, and the basic concepts they need before they start building flows.

+Keep the presentation beginner-friendly, visual, modern, and easy to understand.
+Do not make the slides overly technical or text-heavy.
+Use Microsoft Power Platform-style visuals, icons, process diagrams, arrows, and simple flow diagrams wherever appropriate.

+Use approximately **16–18 slides**.

+Organize the presentation as follows:

+### Slide 1 – Power Automate 101

+Title: Power Automate 101

+Subtitle:
+Automate repetitive work.
+Connect systems.
+Build smarter business processes.

+Beginner Training | 50 Minutes

+---

+### Slide 2 – Today's Goal

+By the end of this session, participants should understand:

+* What Power Automate is
+* Why businesses use automation
+* What kinds of business problems Power Automate can solve
+* Triggers, actions, conditions, and dynamic content
+* Automated, Instant, and Scheduled flows
+* How Power Automate works with SharePoint, Dataverse, Power Apps, Teams, and Outlook

+Emphasize that no previous Power Automate experience is required.

+---

+### Slide 3 – Before Power Automate

+Show a manual business process visually:

+Employee submits request
+→ Someone checks the request
+→ Someone emails the manager
+→ Manager approves or rejects
+→ Someone updates the request
+→ Someone notifies the employee

+Highlight the problems:

+* Repetitive manual work
+* Time consuming
+* Easy to miss steps
+* Dependent on people remembering what to do

+Use a process diagram rather than lots of text.

+---

+### Slide 4 – What If We Automated It?

+Transform the previous process into:

+Employee submits request
+→ Power Automate starts automatically
+→ Manager receives approval
+→ Manager approves/rejects
+→ Request status updates automatically
+→ Employee receives notification

+Highlight the reduction in manual work.

+---

+### Slide 5 – What Is Power Automate?

+Explain simply:

+**Power Automate is Microsoft's workflow automation platform that connects applications and services to automate business processes.**

+Emphasize this simple mental model:

+**WHEN something happens → DO something automatically**

+Examples:

+New SharePoint item → Send notification

+Request submitted → Start approval

+Every morning → Find overdue tasks → Send reminders

+---

+### Slide 6 – What Can Power Automate Do?

+Use icons or visual cards for:

+* Notifications
+* Approvals
+* Reminders
+* Data movement
+* Data updates
+* Document automation
+* Scheduled processes
+* Application/system integrations

+Keep explanations very short.

+---

+### Slide 7 – Real-World Business Examples

+Show four simple examples:

+**Employee Onboarding**
+New employee → Notify IT → Create tasks → Notify manager

+**Expense Approval**
+Expense submitted → Manager approval → Update status → Notify employee

+**Overdue Tasks**
+Every morning → Find overdue tasks → Send reminders

+**Document Approval**
+Document uploaded → Review → Approve/Reject → Update or move document

+---

+### Slide 8 – The Most Important Concept

+Make this the central visual:

+**TRIGGER → ACTION**

+Explain:

+**Trigger = What starts the flow?**

+Examples:

+* SharePoint item created
+* Dataverse row added
+* Email received
+* User clicks a button
+* Scheduled time occurs

+**Action = What should Power Automate do?**

+Examples:

+* Send email
+* Update record
+* Create file
+* Post Teams message
+* Start approval

+---

+### Slide 9 – Adding Business Logic

+Introduce conditions visually.

+Show:

+Request Submitted
+↓
+Check Amount
+↓
+**Amount > $5,000?**

+YES → Manager Approval

+NO → Auto Approve

+Explain that a **Condition** allows Power Automate to make decisions and follow different paths.

+---

+### Slide 10 – Four Concepts to Remember

+Create four large visual cards:

+**1. Trigger**
+What starts the flow?

+**2. Action**
+What should happen?

+**3. Condition**
+Which path should the flow follow?

+**4. Dynamic Content**
+Information coming from previous steps.

+Emphasize that these four concepts form the foundation of Power Automate.

+---

+### Slide 11 – What Is Dynamic Content?

+Use this example:

+Employee: John Smith
+Request: Laptop
+Amount: $1,500

+Instead of hardcoding:

+"John Smith requested a Laptop"

+Power Automate can dynamically create:

+"[Employee Name] requested a [Request Type]"

+Explain that values from SharePoint, Dataverse, forms, emails, or previous actions can be reused later in the flow.

+---

+### Slide 12 – Three Common Types of Flows

+Create three visual sections.

+**Automated Flow**
+Starts when something happens.

+Example:
+New SharePoint item → Send notification

+**Instant Flow**
+Starts when a user manually triggers it.

+Example:
+User clicks button → Start process

+**Scheduled Flow**
+Runs based on time.

+Example:
+Every morning at 8 AM → Find overdue requests → Send reminders

+---

+### Slide 13 – Power Automate Connects Systems

+Put **Power Automate** in the center.

+Around it show:

+* SharePoint
+* Dataverse
+* Power Apps
+* Outlook
+* Microsoft Teams
+* Approvals

+Connect them visually to Power Automate.

+Explain that Power Automate uses **connectors** to communicate with different applications and services.

+---

+### Slide 14 – The Power Platform Picture

+Create a simple architecture diagram:

+**Power Apps**
+User Interface

+↓

+**SharePoint / Dataverse**
+Data

+↓

+**Power Automate**
+Business Process / Automation

+Then show an example:

+User clicks Submit in Power Apps
+→ Request saved
+→ Power Automate starts
+→ Manager approval
+→ Status updated
+→ User notified

+Keep this very high level.

+---

+### Slide 15 – Live Demo: Equipment Request Approval

+This slide introduces the live demonstration.

+Show this flow visually:

+Employee submits equipment request
+↓
+SharePoint item created
+↓
+Power Automate starts
+↓
+Manager receives approval
+↓
+Approved?

+YES → Update Status = Approved → Notify Employee

+NO → Update Status = Rejected → Notify Employee

+Add a clear label:

+**LIVE DEMO**

+Do not overcrowd this slide because the actual flow will be demonstrated live.

+---

+### Slide 16 – Let's Design One Together

+Present this requirement:

+**"Every morning, find requests that are still pending and remind the request owners."**

+Ask the audience:

+1. What starts the flow?
+2. Where is our data?
+3. What condition are we checking?
+4. What should happen?

+Then reveal the solution visually:

+**Schedule → Get SharePoint Items → Check Status → Send Reminder**

+Make this an interactive discussion slide.

+---

+### Slide 17 – How to Think Like a Flow Developer

+Before opening Power Automate, ask:

+1. What is the business problem?
+2. What starts the process?
+3. What information do I need?
+4. Are there any decisions?
+5. What actions need to happen?
+6. Where should the result be stored?

+Highlight this principle:

+**Design the process first.
+Build the flow second.**

+---

+### Slide 18 – Key Takeaway + Q&A

+Large central message:

+**TRIGGER → ACTION → DECISION → ACTION**

+Then:

+Power Automate helps automate business processes that are:

+* Repetitive
+* Rule-based
+* Manual
+* Time-consuming
+* Easy to forget

+End with:

+**Questions?**

+Add a small "What's Next?" section:

+Next session:
+**Hands-on Power Automate: Triggers, Actions, Conditions, and SharePoint**

+---

+### Presentation Style

+Use a clean, modern corporate Microsoft-style design.

+Use Power Automate purple/blue visual styling where appropriate, but keep the overall presentation professional.

+Prefer diagrams, arrows, icons, cards, and flow visuals over paragraphs.

+Keep each slide easy to understand within a few seconds.

+Do not overload slides with text.

+Use consistent typography and spacing throughout.

+Where appropriate, use recognizable Microsoft-style icons for Power Automate, Power Apps, SharePoint, Dataverse, Teams, and Outlook.

+The audience is completely new to Power Platform, so avoid unexplained technical terminology.

+### Timing

+Design the presentation around this 50-minute schedule:

+* 0–5 minutes: Introduction and business problem
+* 5–10 minutes: What Power Automate is and what it can solve
+* 10–20 minutes: Triggers, actions, conditions, dynamic content, and flow types
+* 20–25 minutes: Power Platform ecosystem and connectors
+* 25–40 minutes: Live Equipment Request Approval demo
+* 40–45 minutes: Group scenario/design exercise
+* 45–50 minutes: Recap and Q&A

+The presentation should support the trainer rather than replace the trainer.
+Keep slides concise and leave detailed explanation for the presenter.
+////////////////////////

 # AI and Power Platform Integration Architecture

 This document explains how an AI assistant can communicate with Power Platform, authenticate, interpret user instructions, and apply authorized changes.
 It contains no application-specific examples, resource identifiers, business data, or flow details.